pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

  This guide is intended to help both the contributors and reviewers to ensure the following:

-* Contributors have a good contribution experience.
+* The review keeps the high quality of TiDB code.
-* Our reviews check all important aspects of a contribution.
+* Reviewers cover all important aspects of a contribution
-* We make sure to keep a high code quality in TiDB.
+* Contributors have a good contribution experience..
-* We avoid situations where contributors and reviewers spend a lot of time refining a contribution that gets rejected later.
+* The review avoids situations in which contributors and reviewers spend a lot of time refining a contribution that gets rejected later.

 ## Things to know before the code review